cloudmesh-community/sp19-222-101/project-report/report.md

 demonstrates decently high percentages for recall and precision when using Naive Bayes as a spam email classifier.

-:wave: how do you test for independence ?
-What is natural language?

-:warning: what is a distribution of dependecies?
-State ..the naive assumption implies that each feature is independent...the end classification is probably sensative to each feature distribution which may or may not be similiar to the other feature.
-Perhaps a better discussion here, you should leave the reader satisfied not with more questions.

-:wave: how do we measure dependecies and determine if they dist evenly (NB alg)

-:heavy_check_mark: I read the formulas to calculate dependencies and how that affects the effectiveness of Naive Bayes...definitely over my head, will not discuss.
-Instead I will just mention that Naive Bayes has been successful in previous spam filter implementations.
+:heavy_check_mark: I read the formulas to calculate dependencies and how that affects the effectiveness of Naive Bayes...definitely over my head, I am not able to discuss them accurately.
+Instead I will just mention the formulas for Naive Bayes and how it has been successful in previous spam filter implementations.

 ### Support Vector Machines (SVM)

-SVM is also used to work with natural language classification [@khorsi2007overview].
+SVM is also used to work in text classification [@khorsi2007overview].
 SVM models construct hyper-planes in the feature space of the dataset which can be used for classification.
 The hyper-plane is chosen by finding the optimal plane that maximizes its margins of separation between points of all classes [@gunn1998support].
 In other words, data points are separated from the others based on their features in an optimal manner.
 SVM algorithms are very effective classifiers when working with datasets that utilize a large number of features [@gunn1998support].
 In the case of emails, we can calculate the frequency of words contained in the email, which will be a vector with a large number of features [@khorsi2007overview].
 As a result, SVM is an appropriate model to classify spam emails due to the high dimensional dataset.

 :wave: how would you describe a hyperplane to your aunt or uncle? include that description here.